mitchdavenport88/hop_shop/TESTING.md

 1. Checked that at the top of the page a banner informing the user how much more they need to spend to qualify for free delivery shows (if applicable).
     * Checked that if items in the cart equate to over £30 then the user is informed they’ve qualified for free delivery.
 2. Checked the page title also displays the current count of items in the cart.
-3. A Continue Shopping button appears underneath the title taking users back to the Bottle Shop.
+3. A Continue Shopping button appears underneath the title taking me back to the Bottle Shop.
 4. Checked that if the cart is empty a message relaying this appears.
     * Seen that the page title reads just ‘My Cart’.
 5. Checked that if items do exist in the cart then each individual item line has its own row with the following details: